ExaScience/elprep/README.md

 ### --max-cycle nr

 This option is used to specify the maximum cycle value during base quality score recalibration (--bqsr).
 The default value is 500.

+### --target-regions bed-file

+This option can be used to restrict which reads the base recalibration operates on by passing a .bed file that lists which genomic regions to consider.
+When this option is used, the reads that fall out of the specified regions are removed from the output .bam file.
+The option is for example used when processing exomes.

+This option produces a different result from --filter-non-overlapping-reads option.
+For the difference between both options and details on the algorithms, please consult our latest publication.

+### --bqsr-tablename-prefix prefix

+This option can be used to determine the prefix for the table names when logging the recalibration tables.
+The default value ensures that the output is compatible with MultiQC.
+It is normally not necessary to set this option.

 ### --mark-optical-duplicates-intermediate file